Washington County Courthouse (Pennsylvania)

-The Washington County Courthouse is located in downtown Washington, Pennsylvania.
+The Washington County Courthouse is located in downtown Washington, Pennsylvania, United States.
 It was listed on the National Register of Historic Places on July 30, 1974.
 It is designated as a historic public landmark by the Washington County History & Landmarks Foundation.

 On April 14, 1980, during the Presidential primary, Vice President Walter Mondale visited the courthouse for a campaign rally, calling out Democratic foe Ted Kennedy.